webplatform/docs/dom/Location/search/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Sets or retrieves the substring of the [[dom/properties/href|'''href''']] property that follows the question mark.}}
+{{Summary_Section|Sets or retrieves the substring of the '''href''' property that follows the question mark.}}
 {{API_Object_Property
 |Property_applies_to=dom/Location
 |Read_only=No